Freedom and Accord Party: Name

 The Freedom and Accord Party (Hürriyet ve İtilâf Fırkası) is sometimes conflated with its predecessor, the Liberty Party, and the two organisations are often known collectively as the Liberal Union or the Liberal Entente.
 In the Ottoman Empire, its members were known as İtilâfçılar or Itilafists, who were opposed to members of the rival Union and Progress Party İttihadcılar or İttihadists (roughly translatable as "Unionists").

 Base and members

-Albanians from the Ottoman Empire played a prominent role in the party, such as Basri Bey Dukagjini from Debre (modern Debar), Hasan Prishtina and Midhat Frashëri (the son of Abdyl Frashëri, who served as a deputy representative for the Yanya Vilayet in the Ottoman Parliament) who were among its eleven founders.
+The party was founded through the contributions of Turks and non-Turks; the most prominent non-Turkish ethnicities which formed the base of the party and its predecessors, the Liberty Party, were Greeks (e.g. M. Konêmênos), Arabs (e.g. Esad Tawfiq Efendi), Kurds (e.g. Lütfi Fikri Bey) and Albanians (e.g. Hasan Prishtina).

+Minorities in the Empire, including Greeks, Armenians, Slavs and Albanians, as well as Circassians, Arabs and Kurds largely supported the party, as they were alarmed by the CUP's Turkish nationalist policies.
+They had made an agreement with the Rum Meşrutiyet Cemiyeti (Greek Constitutional Society) for mutual support.
+Jews mostly opposed the party and supported the CUP.

 Notable members included Mehmed Sabahaddin, Kâmil Pasha, Rıza Tevfik Bölükbaşı, Ali Kemal, Refik Halit Karay, Rıza Nur, Mehmed Hâdî Pasha, Damat Ferid Pasha, Mehmed Rauf Pasha, Mizancı Murat, Gümülcineli İsmail, Reşat Halis, and Lütfi Fikri.